nwops/puppet-debugger/README.md

 limited at this time.
 In the future we will be adding lots of awesome features to the web repl.

 ## Usage
-puppet-debugger will only parse and evaulate your code.
+puppet-debugger will only parse and evaluate your code.
 It will not build a catalog and try to enforce the catalog.
 This has a few side affects.

 1. Type and provider code will not get run.